 Noosa Yogurt is a popular Australian yogurt brand that’s available both in-store and online in the US.
 The company makes yogurt from whole milk, and describes their product line as “Full On Tasty.”

 But what ingredients are actually in Noosa Yogurt beyond milk, and is it healthy?
-Are there any questionable additive ingredients?
+Are there any questionable additives?
 Is whole milk healthier than skim milk?
-And how do real users rate the taste and effects of Noosa Yogurt?
+And can yogurt support weight loss?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Noosa Yogurt based on research studies to give our take on whether or not the brand is healthy.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Noosa Yogurt to give our take on whether or not the brand is healthy.

-We’ll share our thoughts on whole milk versus skim milk, and feature unsponsored Noosa Yogurt user reviews.
+We’ll share our thoughts on whole milk versus skim milk, and share a video that analyzes whether or not yogurt can cause weight loss.

 Ingredient Analysis

-The ingredients in Noosa Strawberry Yoghurt are shown above.
+The ingredients in Noosa Strawberry Yoghurt are shown below:

 Whole milk is the first-listed ingredient, and we like the use of whole milk over skim milk.